KUNG FU

 The practice of Kung Fu is a cultural gem of China.
 The term 'Kung Fu' widely recognized as Chinese martial art, is itself a misunderstood concept.
 Pronounced correctly it is 'Gong Fu', and can be translated as "refined skill aquired thru hard work".
 Kung Fu is not limited to martial skills or forms.
 A painter, musician, or dancer can all have Kung Fu.
 In all cases, a deeper connection between the body and the mind is achieved through time, effort, and proper training.

 While the term Wushu translates as "martial art", it most often refers to contemporary competition forms.
-While visually impressive, many modern wushu forms are very difficult, requiring a high degree of speed and accuracy, and can often result in severe injury to the competitor, even after years of practice.
+While technically and visually impressive, many modern wushu forms have increased in difficulty over time, requiring a high degree of speed and accuracy, and can often result in permanent injury to the competitor, even after years of practice.
+Always practice with safety in mind.

 Schools of Kung fu are often generalized as either Hard (External) or Soft (Internal) schools.
 External styles include Shaolin, Hung Gar, various animal styles and more.
 Internal styles include Tai Chi Chuan, Xing Yi Quan, Bagua Zhang, and Yi Quan.
 For more information on Kung Fu styles check the links on the resources page.